E. L. Lequesne, Duclos, Boiron, Rosenthal and

 Three sets were received for section B: the committee decided to extend this section to 1866-01-01.
 But by that time Palamède Francais was no longer active.

 The set awarded 1st honorary mention is reported as having 6 problems, but 9 problems are published in Le Palamède Français as having won that award.
 Three of those problems (prb.
 92–94) are also labelled as not taking part in the competition.
 This makes their status rather unclear: if they did not take part in in the tourney, why are they reported as having been awarded an honorary mention?
-As they are printed in the last regular issue, it might be a mistake that was not identified or corrected.
+As they are printed in the last regular issue, it may be a mistake that was not identified or corrected.

 Le Palamède Française ceased publication with its 16th issue, dated December 1865.
 It contained only pending solutions and a table of contents for both v.
 1 and v.
 2.